-A great project for the New Year is creating a calendar with your little ones.
+A great project for the New Year is creating a calendar with your kids.
 I'm talking about making a calendar the old fashioned way, using fresh heavy art paper and your favorite combination of markers, colored pencils, oil pastels, or other media.

 Depending on the age of your kids, you can start off with paper that you have already marked off into seven columns for the days of the week, along with six rows.
 You'll want a separate sheet for each month of the year, but I recommend having plenty of extra template pages, so there are plenty of pages for experimentation.

 You may be able to teach older children how to mark the grid lines themselves, but you don't want to frustrate the younger ones if the task is over their heads.
 I didn't use computer generated templates for this particular project since I wanted all the work to be done by hand for a more organic effect.

-Writing the month names and days of the week on each page of the new calendar is good copy work for those who are perfecting their printing skills.
-This process also helps solidify the order of the months and days, a common bit of social studies knowledge for the early years.
+- Writing the month names and days of the week on each page of the new calendar helps teach common bits of social studies knowledge for the early years in several ways:

-- For those who have learned how to create the numerals 0-9, copying calendar dates into the squares can be the beginning of understanding how "the tens place" works by using the same symbols to create more numbers -- 10 - 31!
+- For those who have learned how to create the numerals 0-9, copying calendar dates into the squares can be the beginning of understanding how "the tens place" works by using the same symbols to create more numbers—10 - 31!

-Decorating the Calendar
+How to Decorate the Calendar

 I always left a lot of header room at the top of my paper and around the margins for artwork, and I encouraged the use of beeswax crayons and pastels so these drawings would be soft and expressive.
 Colored pencils can be used to add detail.